dxu5/dlack/README.md

 }
 ```

-For example, when a user wants to create a new channel a specific action is dispatched to the modal reducer, causing the modal to open the desired modal:
+For example, when a user wants to create a new channel, a specific action is dispatched to the modal reducer, causing the modal to open the desired modal:

 ```js
 //frontend/components/channel_index.jsx